Eric Bernay: Keynote years

-He started Keynote Records in 1937; previously he had been the owner of a mid-town Manhattan record store, The Music Room.
+He started Keynote Records in 1937.
+He had previously been the owner of a mid-town Manhattan record store entitled The Music Room.
 His primary interest was politics, which were unabashedly left wing; he was devoted to his causes and used Keynote to disseminate his political views.
 Among his early recordings are the Red Army Chorus and the Spanish Republican Army Chorus.
 Most of the early releases were predominantly left-leaning folk and protest songs, including works by Woody Guthrie, Pete Seeger and Paul Robeson.
 Among his notable early releases were Songs of the Lincoln Battalion, the "spirited and immensely popular" Six Songs for Democracy (Loyalist music of the Spanish Civil War, sung by Ernst Busch, recorded in Barcelona while under siege in 1938, with a chorus of veterans of the Thälmann Battalion), Dear Mr. President and the Almanac Singers' debut album Songs for John Doe.
 Songs for John Doe was released in 1941 before the Soviet Union entered the war, was "vitriolically" anti-war and had a strong response among New York leftists.
 One song had a chorus:Franklin Roosevelt told the people how he felt.
 We damned near believed what he said.

 He said I hate the war and so does Eleanor, but we won't be safe till everybody's dead.
 Time magazine "felt a need to warn its readers," describing the album as echoing "the mendacious Moscow line."
 Eleanor Roosevelt said the songs were clever "but in poor taste."
 After Russia and the U.S. were allies, Bernay strongly supported the war and released the pro-war Dear Mr. President.
 Bernay said: "Now is our chance to make up with Franklin Roosevelt, who is not really such a bad guy."
 The title song, "Dear Mr. President", a solo by Pete Seeger, expressed Bernay's newfound support for the war effort.
 In 1943, looking for a larger audience he turned to jazz.
 Recording "the most celebrated jazz soloists," with Harry Lim as producer, in a span of three years Keynote "produced some of the finest jazz recordings of the era."
 The Lester Young quartet session of 1943 was Keynote's first jazz effort and marked Young's first as a leader.
 Dinah Washington's recording debut was with Keynote at the end of 1943.
-In a session with the Lionel Hampton band, she recorded Evil Gal Blues.
+In a session with the Lionel Hampton band, she recorded "Evil Gal Blues".